MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Page-Metadata-Virtual-Table.md

  The fields in the virtual table correspond to C/AL properties on the page objects.
 For more information, see [Page Properties](Page-Properties.md).

- To access and view the **Page Metadata** virtual table, you must create a tabular\-type page.
+ To access and view the **Page Metadata** virtual table, you must create a tabular-type page.
 For more information, see [How to: Create a Page to View a Virtual Table](How%20to:%20Create%20a%20Page%20to%20View%20a%20Virtual%20Table.md)

 ## See Also
  [Virtual Tables](Virtual-Tables.md)